Best Neighborhoods in Scottsdale AZ 2025: North & South Living Guide

 Asking “What is the best neighborhood in Scottsdale?” is like asking “What is the best food?”
 It depends entirely on your taste, lifestyle, and priorities.

-Scottsdale spans approximately 31 miles from north to south along the base of the McDowell Mountains, but only 5-7 miles wide.
-This unique geography creates three distinct lifestyle zones, each with its own character, amenities, and home styles.
+The Scottsdale area spans approximately 31 miles from north to south along the base of the McDowell Mountains, but only 5-7 miles wide.
+This unique geography creates distinct lifestyle zones, each with its own character, amenities, and home styles.

 The Three Scottsdale Regions: